What is a Private Cloud?

 - Be suitable for companies with mission critical workload

-One approach adopted by Your Office Anywhere seeks to provide a Private Cloud system for small businesses without the need for the businesses to have dedicated IT resources looking after it.
-This is called Private Managed Cloud.
-It still has the dedicated pool of resources ring fenced for the businesses, typically by renting dedicated physical servers, but many of the day to day systems tasks are performed by the service provider.
-These will include backups, Antivirus, Windows updates as part of the service with the option of more advanced systems admin functions provided on an ad-hoc charge by the hour basis.
+One approach adopted by Your Office Anywhere seeks to provide Private Cloud services for small businesses without the need for the businesses to have dedicated IT resources looking after it.
+This type of cloud computing is called Private Managed Cloud.
+It still has the private cloud infrastructure, dedicated pool of resources ring fenced for the businesses, typically by renting dedicated physical servers, but many of the day to day systems tasks are performed by the service provider.
+These will include backups, Antivirus, Windows updates, as part of the service with the option of more advanced systems admin functions to manage private cloud configuration provided on an ad-hoc charge by the hour basis.
+There are many advantages to this type of cloud computing when compared with services like Microsoft Azure, chiefly the cost of IT support as a Microsoft Azure setup will require specific and expensive skills to build and configure.

-Hopefully this article on “What is Private Cloud” will have been useful but of course every business is different and it isn’t always appropriate or necessary to shoe horn businesses into one specific approach.
-Why not give Your Office Anywhere a call and discuss the specific objectives in your business where IT plays a part and we can help you decide whether Cloud can play a part.
+Hopefully this article on “What is Private Cloud” will have been useful and help you architect your own corporate cloud but of course every business is different and it isn’t always appropriate or necessary to shoe horn businesses into one specific approach.
+Why not give Your Office Anywhere a call and discuss the specific objectives in your business where IT plays a part and we can help you decide whether Private Cloud solutions can play a part.